 What are the side effects of the COVID-19 vaccine?

 Side effects of the vaccine will vary for each individual, and they may include pain at the injection site, headache, muscle, and joint pain, or chills and fever.
-Consult your doctor if you have concerns about side effects you may experience.
-Other information on the vaccine can be found at this link: https://www.cvs.com/immunizations/covid-19-vaccine
+Consult your doctor if you have concerns about potential side effects you may experience.
+Other information on the vaccine can be found at: https://www.cvs.com/immunizations/covid-19-vaccine

 Mental Health Support